The Sunshine Boys (1975 film)

-The Sunshine Boys is a 1975 American comedy film directed by Herbert Ross and produced by Ray Stark, released by Metro-Goldwyn-Mayer and based on the 1972 play by Neil Simon about two legendary (and cranky) comics brought together for a reunion and revival of their famous vaudeville act.
-The cast includes Walter Matthau as Clark, real-life experienced vaudevillian actor George Burns as Lewis, and Richard Benjamin as Ben, with Lee Meredith, F. Murray Abraham, Carol Arthur, Jennifer Lee, Rosetta LeNoire, Howard Hesseman and Ron Rifkin in supporting roles.
+The Sunshine Boys is an American comedy film directed by Herbert Ross, produced by Ray Stark, and released by Metro-Goldwyn-Mayer in 1975.
+The film is adapted from the 1972 play by Neil Simon about two legendary (and cranky) vaudeville comedians reunited for a television special and revival of their famous act.
+The cast includes Walter Matthau as Willy Clark, real-life experienced vaudevillian actor George Burns as Al Lewis, and Richard Benjamin as Ben Clark, Willy's nephew and agent.
+The supporting cast includes Lee Meredith, F. Murray Abraham, Carol Arthur, Jennifer Lee, Rosetta LeNoire, Howard Hesseman, Ron Rifkin and Fritz Feld.